Deakin University

 journal contribution

-Athlete self-report measures (ASRM) have the potential to provide valuable insight into the training response, however there exists a disconnect between research and practice which needs to be addressed.
-Namely, the measure or methods used in research are not always reflective of practice, or data primarily obtained from practice lacks empirical quality.
-This commentary reviews existing empirical measures, and the psychometric properties required to be considered acceptable for research and practice.
-This information will allow discerning readers to make a judgement on the quality of ASRM data being reported in research papers.
-Fastidious practitioners and researchers are also provided with explicit guidelines for selecting and implementing an ASRM, and reporting these details in research papers.
+Athlete self-report measures (ASRM) have the potential to provide valuable insight into the training response; however, there is a disconnect between research and practice that needs to be addressed; namely, the measure or methods used in research are not always reflective of practice, or data primarily obtained from practice lacks empirical quality.
+This commentary reviews existing empirical measures and the psychometric properties required to be considered acceptable for research and practice.
+This information will allow discerning readers to make a judgment on the quality of ASRM data being reported in research papers.
+Fastidious practitioners and researchers are also provided with explicit guidelines for selecting and implementing an ASRM and reporting these details in research papers.

 History